UoW-CPC/rabbda-university-portal/README.md

 Having imported the data to HDFS, it is now time to analyse those data with Hive.
 To do so, follow the instruction in the hiveql folder [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/hiveql#hive-analysis).

-#### Iteration 2 - Ingesting postgres data HDFS and analyse them with Pig
+#### Iteration 2 - Ingesting postgres data to HDFS and analyse them with Pig

 In this example we populate sample data, upload the to HDFS and analyse them with Pig.